Flood Advisory issued for Larimer by NWS - NewsBreak

 Flood Advisory issued for Larimer by NWS

-Effective: 2021-08-06 20:10:00 MDT Expires: 2021-08-07 16:00:00 MDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Be especially cautious at night when it is harder to recognize the dangers of flooding.
+Effective: 2021-08-06 18:53:00 MDT Expires: 2021-08-06 21:15:00 MDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
+Most flood deaths occur in vehicles.
 Heavy Rainfall will cause minor flooding of creeks and streams, roads and roadside culverts in the affected part of the Cameron Peak burn area.
 The heavy rains could also trigger rock slides or debris flows.
-Target Area: Larimer THE SMALL STREAM FLOOD ADVISORY REMAINS IN EFFECT UNTIL 1130 PM MDT THIS EVENING FOR THE SOUTHEAST PORTION OF THE CAMERON PEAK BURN AREA IN EAST CENTRAL LARIMER COUNTY At 1050 PM MDT, Doppler radar indicated that rain had mostly ended in the Cameron Peak Burn area.
-This last round of showers and storms produced between 0.10 and 0.25 inches of rain, and may result in minor flooding. * Minor flooding in low-lying and poor drainage areas.
-Some locations that will experience flooding include Masonville.
-This includes the following additional locations Moondance Way, Stringtown Gulch, Big Bear, Lower Buckhorn on County Road 27 above Masonville and Storm Mountain.
-Little if any additional rain will fall.alerts.weather.gov
+Target Area: Larimer The National Weather Service in Denver has issued a * Small Stream Flood Advisory for East Central Larimer County in north central Colorado * Until 1000 PM MDT. * At 758 PM MDT, Doppler radar indicated heavy rain due to thunderstorms.
+This will cause small stream flooding in the Cameron Peak Burn Scar. * Minor flooding in low-lying and poor drainage areas in the Cameron Peak Burn Scar north north of Glen Haven. * Some locations that will experience flooding include Glen Haven and Masonville.
+Miller Fork near Glen Haven and Fish Creek northeast of Glen Haven.
+This includes the following additional locations Box Prairie, Upper Buckhorn along County Road 44H, Moondance Way, Stringtown Gulch, Big Bear, Lower Buckhorn on County Road 27 above Masonville, Crystal Mountain, The Retreat and Storm Mountain.
+0.2-0.4 Inches of rain have fallen in 10-15 minutes.alerts.weather.gov

 Comments / 0